-This section presents a distributed and asynchronous algorithm $P^2DT$ which induces a decision tree over a P2P network in which every peer has a set of learning examples. $P^2DT$ , which is inspired by ID3 and C4.5, aims to select at every node - starting from the root - the attribute which will maximize a gain function; then, $P^2DT$ aims to split the node, and the learning examples associated with it, into two new leaf nodes and proceed to split them recursively.
-A stopping rule directs $P^2DT$ to stop this recursion.
+This section presents a distributed and asynchronous algorithm PeDiT which induces a decision tree over a P2P network in which every peer has a set of learning examples.
+PeDiT, which is inspired by ID3 and C4.5, aims to select at every node - starting from the root - the attribute which will maximize a gain function.
+Then, PeDiT aims to split the node, and the learning examples associated with it, into two new leaf nodes and this process continues recursively.
+A stopping rule directs PeDiT to stop this recursion.
 In this section a simple depth limitation is used.
 Other, more complex predicates are described in the appendix.

-The main computational task of $P^2DT$ is choosing the attribute having the highest gain among all attributes.
-Similar to other distributed data mining algorithms, $P^2DT$ needs to coordinate the decision among the multiple peers.
-The main exceptions of $P^2DT$ are that it stresses the efficiency of decision making and the lack of synchronization.
+The main computational task of PeDiT is choosing the attribute having the highest gain among all attributes.
+Similar to other distributed data mining algorithms, PeDiT needs to coordinate this decision among the multiple peers.
+The main exceptions of PeDiT are that it underscores the efficiency of decision making and the lack of synchronization.
 These features make it exceptionally scalable and therefore suitable for networks spanning millions of peers.

-$P^2DT$ deviates from the standard decision tree induction algorithms in the choice of a simpler gain function - the misclassification error - rather than the more popular (and, arguably, better) information-gain and gini-index functions.
-Misclassification error offers less distinction between attributes: a split can have the same misclassification error in these two seemingly different cases

-- (1) the erroneous examples are divided equally between the two leaves it creates or (2) if one of these leaves is 100% accurate.
+PeDiT deviates from the typical decision tree induction algorithms (e.g. J48 implemented in Weka) in the use of a simpler gain function - the misclassification error - rather than the more popular (and, arguably, better) information-gain and gini-index functions.
+Misclassification error offers less distinction between attributes: a split can have the same misclassification error in these two seemingly different cases - (1) the erroneous examples are divided equally between the two leaves it creates or (2) if one of these leaves is 100% accurate.
 Comparatively, both information-gain and gini-index would prefer the latter case to the former.
-Still, the misclassification error can yield accurate decision trees (see, e.g., [44]) and its relative simplicity makes it far easier to compute in a distributed set-up.
+Still, the misclassification error can yield accurate decision trees (as discussed later) and its relative simplicity makes it far easier to compute in a distributed set-up.

-In the interest of clarity, we divide the discussion of the algorithm into two subsections: Section V-A below describes an algorithm for the selection of the attribute offering the lowest misclassification error from amongst a large set of possibilities.
+For the sake of clarity, we divide the discussion of the algorithm into two subsections: Section V-A below describes an algorithm for the selection of the attribute offering the lowest misclassification error from amongst a large set of possibilities.
 Next, Section V-B describes how a collection of such decisions can be efficiently used to induce a decision tree.